EXCLUSIVE-Lilly expects US Medicare to reverse course, fully cover Alzheimer's drugs | Health

 Investors are watching closely for how restrictions could influence sales, as Medicare is estimated to insure 85% of Americans who would be eligible for the drugs.
 Leqembi costs $26,500 per year.
 Asay said Medicare's current plan "potentially leads to some coverage, but coverage that's both delayed and inequitable," limiting access for many underserved patient populations, including minorities.

-He said Medicare will soon have a “significant amount” of new data on donanemab as well as Eisai and Biogen’s full data set on Leqembi.
+Asay said Medicare will soon have a "significant amount" of new data on donanemab as well as Eisai and Biogen's full data set on Leqembi.
 Asay said he believes both Lilly and Eisai/Biogen would have ample evidence to address questions the agency has that could open the door to broader coverage.
-Lilly has also participated in discussions with CMS.
+Lilly has also participated in discussions with the U.S. Centers for Medicare & Medicaid Services (CMS).

+Lilly shares rose 2.8% or $10.42 to $385.23 at Friday's close, a move SVB Securities analyst David Risinger said was due to Asay's encouraging comments about its upcoming results.
 The severe Medicare restrictions were largely a response to a previous Alzheimer's treatment from Eisai and Biogen, Aduhelm, which won accelerated approval in 2021 with little evidence that it slowed cognitive decline.

+A spokesperson for CMS said in an emailed comment that the agency is committed to being nimble when reconsidering its coverage in light of new evidence related to clinical benefit, and disputes claims that the policy would leave underserved patient populations without access to the treatments.
+Its plan requires diverse study populations, the spokesperson said.
 THREE QUESTIONS

 Under its coverage framework, CMS is looking for answers to three key questions: Do the drugs meaningfully improve health outcomes, such as slowing decline of cognition and function, for patients in a broad community practice?
 Do the benefits outweigh the risks?
 How do the benefits and harms change over time?
 Eisai, which estimates that 100,000 U.S. patients would be eligible for Leqembi during its first three years on the market, has expressed confidence it will be able to provide those answers.